lydia’s home

 Pandemic Year Likely Deadliest One Ever For Drug Overdoses In Ohio, WYSO, July 2021

-Last year is likely to have been the deadliest year for drug overdoses ever in Ohio, according to a projection from the CDC.
-Ohio is projected to report 5,215 drug deaths last year, more than 14 Ohioans a day – breaking the record set with 4,854 deaths in 2017.
+2020 was likely to have been the deadliest year for drug overdoses ever in Ohio according to a projection from the CDC.
+Ohio is projected to report 5,215 drug deaths that year, more than 14 Ohioans a day – breaking the record set with 4,854 deaths in 2017.
 That’s almost a 22% increase from the CDC’s 2019 Ohio number, and the fourth largest total among all states.

 national illicit drug Crisis news